awslabs/data-on-eks/website/docs/data-analytics/datahub-on-eks.md

 ### Verify Deployment

-After the deployment completes, we can access the DataHub UI and import metadata from a few sample datasources.
+After the deployment completes, we can access the DataHub UI and test importing metadata from sample datasources.
+You may find the URL to the datahub frontend from the output `frontend_url`, or by running kubectl command below:

 ```sh
 kubectl get ingress datahub-datahub-frontend -n datahub